andrerecio/macro/README.md

 # Macroeconometrics
-This repository contains some notes on macroeconometrics
+This repository contains some notes on econometrics

 ## Table of contents
 ## Introduction